 Multi-Tenant Implementations

 The majority of Microsoft customers have a single tenant.
 This allows them to centrally manage all user accounts and make software available to all users.
-They can segregate access to data withing Dynamics 365 using the business unit features of Dynamics 365.
+They can segregate access to data within Dynamics 365 using the business unit features of Dynamics 365.
 Business units allow you to define your organizational structure and implement a security model that reflects where a user sits in the organizational hierarchy.
 You could define product groups and have sales reps only see opportunities in the group or groups to which they belong.Why would you need more than one tenant?
 In some cases, multiple tenants may be desirable because business units within a company or government agency are more strictly separated from one another, and users never need access to information or systems within other parts of the organization.

 Remember that user accounts and subscriptions do not extend across tenants, and that a domain can only be federated with one tenant.